linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 The `p` in the Sed expression tells Sed to print the line.
 Normally, Sed outputs all lines from the file, so the `-n` option is necessary here to have Sed only output the selected line.

-You can select a range of lines by separating the beginning and ending line numbers with a comma:
+You can select a range of lines by separating the beginning and ending line numbers with a comma.

     sed -n '1,2p' example-heredoc.txt